 London Fashion Week

-London Fashion Week is one of the world’s hottest fashion shows, taking place each year in February.
+London Fashion Week is one of the world’s hottest fashion shows, taking place each year in February and September.
 Over 250 designers works are presented to a global audience of influential media and retailers, with designers and models flying in from around the world.
 You can watch catwalks featuring never-befroe-seen designs, listen to talks by inudstry icons, and have access to the first sales of the season.
 This is an unmissabele event for anyone with an interest in fashion.

 London Book Fair